 Mark VogelzangPresident & CEO

-Mark Vogelzang is the President and CEO of Nevada Public Radio since March 2022.
+Mark Vogelzang was the President and CEO of Nevada Public Radio from March 2022 until his retirement in early October 2023.

 Prior to arriving at KNPR, he’s been in long tenures at various public radio and FM radio stations in the Mid-Atlantic, Northeastern, and New England regions.
 He was a Program Director and Radio Manager at WHYY-FM in Philadelphia from 1984 to 1993.
 Mark then served as President and CEO of Vermont Public Radio for 16 years from 1993 to 2009.
 He was elected to the National Public Radio’s Board of Directors for seven years, and was the Executive Director of the NPR Foundation in 2009.
 He became the station manager at WBFO-FM, the NPR station in Buffalo, New York, from 2009-2011.